-With this activity the play therapy client will create a “visual” of their problems being locked away in a tower and come up with solutions to solving these problems.
+5. The Tower: With this activity the play therapy client will create a “visual” of their problems being locked away in a tower and come up with solutions to solving these problems.
 If the play therapy client is not ready to create a solution to the problem the client can still benefit by visualizing the problem locked away in the tower.
 The play therapy client can become empowered by separating themselves from the problem that is locked away in the tower.

-Anger control cards define problems experienced in a variety of settings and enable children to develop self-awareness and behavorial skills.
+6. Anger Control Problem Solving Cards: Anger control cards define problems experienced in a variety of settings and enable children to develop self-awareness and behavorial skills.

-The ingredients – some meat and cheese, two tomato slices and a piece of lettuce – represent the things that we’ve talked about trying when the worries start to overwhelm.
+9. Calm Down Sandwiches: The ingredients – some meat and cheese, two tomato slices and a piece of lettuce – represent the things that we’ve talked about trying when the worries start to overwhelm.

 13. Anger Map